mbugerald/recrulink-core/README.md

-# recrulink-core
+# @recrulink-core

-This library is a Recrulink react framework design system.
-It consists of components, documentation, and code for building enterprise applications at scale.
+@recrulink core is a production ready component ReactJS library by Recrulink, that allows developers to build and setup projects with fast, lightweight and ready components.